-Where the regular income tax payable for a previous year by a person other than a company is less than the alternate minimum tax payable for such previous year then the adjusted total income shall deemed to be the total income of that person for such previous year and it shall be liable to pay income tax on such adjusted total income @ 18.5% plus education & SHEC @ 3%.
+Where the regular income tax payable for a previous year by a person other than a company is less than the alternate minimum tax payable for such previous year then the adjusted total income shall deemed to be the total income of that person for such previous year and it shall be liable to pay income tax on such adjusted total income @ 18.5% plus Health and education cess @ 4%.

-Upto Assessment Year 2012-13, Alternate Minimum Tax (AMT) is levied on limited liability partnerships (LLPs).
+Up to Assessment Year 2012-13, Alternate Minimum Tax (AMT) is levied on limited liability partnerships (LLPs).
 However, no such tax is levied on the other form of business organisations such as partnership firms, sole proprietorship, association of persons, etc.